anodyne/nova/README.md

     * updated the access pages
     * updated the access roles
     * updated the skin catalogue item
+    * updated the messages to include docking emails
 * updated the 0.9.4 update file
 * updated the update versions array
 * updated the colorbox plugin to version 1.3.6